till213/SkyDolly/README.md

 * Click on "Record" (key R)
 * You may pause recording (key P)
 * Stop recording (key R) and click on "Play" (spacebar)
-* Adjust the replay speed and seek the play position, also during playback
+* Adjust the replay speed and seek the play position, also during replay

 Why don't you try it with one of the guided ["Tell Tours"](https://github.com/till213/Tell-Tours)? :)